-What to eat It’s all so colourful and hearty, even carnivores can get stuck into the spicy stews, soups, curry and pasta dishes.
+What to eat It’s all so colourful and hearty, even carnivores can get stuck into the spicy stews, soups, curries and pasta dishes.

 What’s the vibe?
 An Asian version of the working men’s caff, completely void of decoration and tucked away in the corner of a car park.

-When to go When the pho craving hits you in the BHS Outlet (the car park’s attached to the Surrey Quays Shopping Centre).
+When to go When the pho craving hits you in JD Sports (the car park’s attached to the Surrey Quays Shopping Centre).
 Note that it’s closed on Tuesdays.